 Joanie’s is 36 miles west of Shark Valley and you’re only a few miles from the Gulf Coast now, but there are a few stops you can still make.

-Just north on U.S. 29 on the Tamiami Trail is the Big Cypress Bend Boardwalk in the Fakahatchee Strand Preserve State Park.
+Two miles west of the turnoff for the East River, there’s a very special stop – the Big Cypress Bend Boardwalk in the Fakahatchee Strand Preserve State Park.
+(It’s seven miles west of U.S. 29 on the Tamiami Trail.)
 It’s a 2,000-foot-long boardwalk through old growth cypress swampland and it is a truly stunning place.
 It’s worth taking the time to take a stroll here — it’s one the prettiest boardwalks in the Everglades.
 If you can make only one or two stops along the Tamiami Trail, I’d recommend this be among them.
 (And it’s free.)

-At this point, the Tamiami Trail leaves the Everglades and becomes the major link between cities on the Gulf Coast.
+At this point, the Tamiami Trail leaves the Everglades and becomes the major link between cities on the Gulf Coast, and the most scenic section has been completed.

 Links to help you plan your Tamiami Trail roadtrip: